The 2019 U.S. Forecast on Apparel Shopping Trends

 San Diego, CA — February 13, 2019 — The retail outlook for the year ahead is bright, with the National Retail Federation predicting growth of up to 4.4% for a total of more than $3.3 trillion in sales.
 For apparel brands, all eyes are on Amazon.
 With its two-day shipping, easy checkout and returns, and enormous catalog of brands — the ecommerce giant has undeniably rewritten the playbook for retail.
 So how can apparel brands win their share of sales?

 To better understand the evolving consumer behaviors that are driving growth for apparel sales, CPC Strategy, a retail-focused digital marketing agency acquired by Elite SEM in September 2018, surveyed 2,000 consumers about their shopping habits.
 The 2019 U.S. Forecast on Apparel Shopping Trends uncovered some surprising trends that should inform every retail brand’s advertising strategy – including a breakdown of how different age groups shop, how shoppers will browse and buy across devices, and what features influence their purchase decisions.
-A full report on the study’s methodology and findings, along with analysis of the results, can be found on the CPC Strategy website.

 “Our study shows that 63% of Gen Z and 57% of Millennial shoppers are already purchasing apparel from Amazon, with Gen Z also showing a strong affinity for buying clothing directly from brand websites,” said Nii Ahene, COO and cofounder of CPC Strategy.
 “Although Amazon may be the apparel website of choice for younger shoppers, most age groups are browsing and buying clothing across multiple shopping channels, which speaks to the need for brands and retailers to invest in a strategic multi-channel strategy to engage with apparel shoppers across multiple touchpoints.”